 What happens during a LEGO®-Based Therapy session?

-During a LEGO®-Based Therapy session, 3 or 4 children of similar ages and abilities work together to build a LEGO® model following.
+During a LEGO®-Based Therapy session, three or four children of similar ages and abilities work together to build a LEGO® model following.

-Each child takes on 1 of 4 specific roles to do this:
+Each child takes on one of four specific roles to do this: